 He should know it’s dangerous, she thinks, even for him, as surefooted as he is, goat like and fit and fearless.
 It’s a delicate thing you know?
 This one foot in front of the other – whether here or there – how much and how far and what is too far before it’s too late to circle back to the place you were, before you lose sight, or balance or some such thing.

 “I won’t go any further,” he says, as if to reassure, but he’s already at the edge.
 She thinks of the street her parents warned her about as a child.
 The one with the fast cars.
-She thinks about the ride they took out onto the ocean.
+She thinks about the boat ride they all took out onto the ocean just the other day.
 How they jumped off the boat at the reef’s end.
 She remembers how she looked up to see the boy floating above, his arms and legs all akimbo, the life vest just another blur of blue.
 Below her the water gave way to endless black, the sunlight disappearing somewhere in the deep.

 After the store was a small white church, all picturesque on its windswept hillside, all alone in the green with the waves breaking below.
 And a graveyard too.
 They stop and take pictures, look into the tall windows, spy their reflections amid the church pews.
-The woman shushes the boy as he runs around, excited and chattering, between the white headstones.
+The woman shushes the boy as he runs between the white headstones.

 He motions to her again, standing there on the cliff edge.
 Smiling.
 She steps forward gingerly, tentatively, walks slowly to the edge, buffeted by wind.
 She goes to the edge to see what the fuss is all about, what the man sees, the girls from the car.
 He is standing there, with his hand on his cap still, and offers his hand.
 She inches close to the edge and looks.
 She sees there is a fall but no abyss.
 It is a ravine full of tall grass and smashed rusted cars.
 Scattered here and there is debris washed in by the waves.